nxzq/mocq/README.md

 thoughts & questions:

-- I think `workflow` might be an overloaded concept (coordination of data generation & connections AND post execution? however i also think it kinda has to be that way as its the whole point of this and maybe its only workflow (i.e. workflow goes away, mocquer is the workflow and generator is a helper export))
+- I think `workflow` might be an overloaded concept (coordination of data generation & connections AND post execution? however i also think it kinda has to be that way as its the whole point of this and maybe its only workflow (i.e. workflow goes away, mocq is the workflow and generator is a helper export))

 - i don't love the data source implementation, i want it to be wide open and for people to easily use whatever they are already using (faker/zod/static), however i feel like its a bit heavy